 Firms analyze and facilitate regulatory changes to ensure that policies and procedures seamlessly adapt to varying qualifications.
 They track both current and future regulations.
 The regtech compliance products are offered by BottomLine, Broadridge, Darktrace, AxiomSL, Pershing, FlexTrade, MetricStream, and more.

 #5 Transaction monitoring

 Regtechs take advantage of AI and distributed ledger to monitor and analyze transactions in real-time to detect potentially fraudulent operations and suspicious activities.
 This segment mainly comprises AML regtech solutions, and among the biggest providers are Feedzai, Sysnet, AppZen, IdentityMind, iSignthis, and others.

-The adoption of regtech compliance solutions is still in the infancy, but it has already demonstrated a high demand in areas with heavy fines or harsh sanctions, including but not limited to anti-money laundering (AML) and know your customer (KYC) checks.
-Large companies tend to cover several market segments, combining solutions and turning into one-stop-shops for their clients.
+The adoption of regtech compliance solutions is still in its infancy, but it has already demonstrated a high demand in areas with heavy fines or harsh sanctions, including but not limited to anti-money laundering (AML) and know your customer (KYC) checks.
+Large companies tend to cover several market segments, combining solutions and turning into one-stop shops for their clients.
 Additionally, businesses continue discovering new niches and testing new regtech use cases, so now you can find solutions that cover business continuity and resilience, reconciliations, regulatory inventory and policies management, information security assessments, and more.

 How Regtech Compliance Solutions Help Banks Thrive

 Regtech in financial services is critical for the industry that spends billions every year on compliance.
 Collecting, analyzing, interpreting, and complying with numerous regulations force FIs to spend enormous resources.
 Today, just as the business community is counting on regtech to help with legal compliance, so too regulators are betting on regtech to assist with monitoring and execution.